in Kubernetes / Kubernetes on Kubernetes, Basics, Service, Clusterip, Nodeport, LoadbalancerLast modified at:

 Worry not, dear reader, despite the heading of this blog post indicating otherwise for added catchiness, we are still in the Kubernetes world!
 The following blog post will introduce you to something called labels (and a bit of annotations, too), and in so doing uncover the mystery of just what Kubernetes might have to do with modelling clay and glue.

-in Stuff / Stuff on Graphql, Java, Spring boot, HibernateLast modified at:
+in Stuff on Graphql, Java, Spring boot, HibernateLast modified at:

 In this blog post, we’ll build a small demo application to explore and highlight the advantages of GraphQL using Spring Boot, Hibernate, and some very handy GraphQL dependencies.